Virtual Assistant Tasks and Duties to Outsource

 Travel Planning

 Planning business travel can be exhausting.
-Finding the right flight, price, hotel, car, and meeting takes about 12 hours per trip.
+Finding the right flight, price, hotel, and car takes about 12 hours per trip.
 That's a massive chunk of time you can get back, and it is an ideal virtual assistant task.

-Give your VA access to your loyalty programs and document your preferences for airlines, seating, cars, hotels, and meeting contacts, and your VA can plan everything for you.
-When travel goes wrong, if flights are delayed or canceled, your virtual assistant will fix it all in the background.
+Give your VA access to your loyalty programs and document your preferences for airlines, seating, cars, hotels, and meeting contacts.
+Your virtual assistant can then plan everything for you.
+When travel goes wrong, such as when flights are delayed or canceled, your virtual assistant will handle it all in the background.
 Phew!

 Expense Reports

 Everyone loves expense reports, right?
 Wrong.
-Collecting receipts, scanning or copying them, sorting them by categories, etc., is tedious—easy peasy for a virtual assistant.
+Collecting receipts, scanning or copying them, sorting them by categories, etc., is tedious but easy peasy for a virtual assistant.

 Professional Networking